apache/trafficserver/doc/admin-guide/tools/converting-records-to-yaml.en.rst

 Final Notes
 ===========

-Internally ATS still uses the record style names, querying any record can still be done as usual.
+Internally ATS still uses variables with record style names, querying any record can still be done as usual.
 Either by using the ATS API or by using :program:`traffic_ctl`.

-This implementation will only accept a ``records.yaml`` config file, if not found the defaults will be used.
-If a ``record.config`` file is found in the config directory a warning will be shown, the legacy file should be removed.
+ATS only accepts a :file:`records.yaml` config file, if a legacy file ``records.config`` is found then ATS will fail to start.
-This is done to avoid someone having the legacy file thinking it is the current one.

 .. code-block:: bash

-   traffic_server WARNING: Found a legacy config file. /home/to/ats/config/records.config
+   traffic_server WARNING: **** Found a legacy config file (/your/ats/records.config).
+Please remove it and migrate to the new YAML format before continuing. ****